finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

     api_instance = lusid.CustomEntitiesApi(api_client)
     entity_type = 'entity_type_example' # str | The type of entity get relationships for.
 identifier_scope = 'identifier_scope_example' # str | The identifier scope.
-identifier_type = 'identifier_type_example' # str | An identifier type attached to the CustomEntity.
+identifier_type = 'identifier_type_example' # str | An identifier type attached to the Custom Entity.
 identifier_value = 'identifier_value_example' # str | The identifier value.
 effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to get relationships.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve relationships.
 Defaults to return the latest LUSID AsAt time if not specified. (optional)